September 20, 2019

 (Mailer expands a bit more on this in The Big Empty, asking whether machines might have an “inner life” that transcends their programming — almost like a “temperament.”
 He argues, as he has elsewhere, that technology dulls the senses, like plastic, and makes us more powerful in certain ways, but also more inert and soulless.)

-- Perhaps one of the greatest distinction in their analyses is that while McLuhan feels the world is already a product of media saturation, Mailer still feels that there’s a genuine-ness to be gleaned and fought for.
+- Perhaps one of the greatest distinction in their analyses is that while McLuhan feels the world is already a product of media saturation, Mailer still feels that there’s a genuine-ness to be experienced and fought for.

 - McLuhan further develops this idea in chapter four of Understanding Media: “The Gadget Lover: Narcissus as Narcosis” where he asserts that the “use of technology, conforms men to them.”